Isaac must choose a side when sitting in parliament says former Independent MP

 Isaac, who announced on Wednesday, that he was severing ties with the opposition United Workers Party (UWP), said he would advise the Speaker of The House of Assembly to make provisions for him to be seated in parliament as an independent member.

-However, Baron, who served for some time in the 1990’s as an independent member of parliament, said that based on his experience, Isaac should expect to be given two options – a seat on the opposition side of the House or a seat on the government side.
+However, Baron, who served as an independent member of parliament after the 2000 general election, said that based on his experience, Isaac should expect to be given two options – a seat on the opposition side of the House or a seat on the government side.

 “When I wrote to the Speaker informing her ……….. the Speaker’s response to me was ‘you either on the government side or on the opposition side’ and I’m sure Joseph Isaac didn’t just do that without asking …he knows full well that when parliament next meets, he has a decision that he and only he can make, which is, do I remain on the opposition or do I go to the government?”
 Baron explained.
 “And .. usually you find people gravitating towards the government because they greedy; they not concerned about their constituents; they concerned about themselves.”